Phillies rally for 5-3 win over Mets after deGrom pulled

+PHILADELPHIA (AP) — Once Jacob deGrom took his spectacular fastball to the dugout, the Philadelphia Phillies took advantage.

-PHILADELPHIA (AP) — A throwing error by Mets third baseman Luis Guillorme allowed the go-ahead runs to score, and the Philadelphia Phillies used a five-run eighth inning to rally for a 5-3 win over New York on Monday night after Jacob deGrom had shut them down through six.
+A throwing error by Mets third baseman Luis Guillorme allowed the go-ahead runs to score, and the Phillies used a five-run eighth inning to rally for a 5-3 win over New York on Monday night after deGrom had shut them down through six.

+“We were happy as a team, of course, getting one of the best pitchers, if not the best pitcher in the entire world, out of the game,” Phillies slugger Bryce Harper said.
+“We battled against him, had some great at-bats against him. … We were happy to get into the bullpen, knew we had a chance once he got out of there.”

 Francisco Lindor was 1 for 4 with a single and a walk in his debut with the Mets, which was delayed after a three-game series against Washington got wiped out because of a coronavirus outbreak among the Nationals.